High IQ Society Eligibility Calculator

 - Mensa: Accepts SAT scores from tests taken before 1994, with minimum score requirements.

-- Triple Nine Society: Also accepts SAT scores from certain years, typically requiring a score equivalent to the top 0.1%.
+- Triple Nine Society: Also accepts SAT scores from certain years, typically requiring a score equivalent to the top 0.1% or 99.9th SAT score percentile.

 - ISPE: Requires SAT scores that correspond to the top 0.1%, depending on the version of the test.